apache/solr-operator/README.md

 Please do NOT open an issue in the GitHub repository, as we'd prefer to keep vulnerability reports private until we've had an opportunity to review and address them.

+## Acknowledgements

+The Solr Operator was donated to Apache Solr by Bloomberg, after the v0.2.8 release.
+Many thanks to their contributions over the years!